 Asher Biemann | email@example.com

 Professor, Department of Religious Studies.
-Professor Biemann specializes in modern Jewish thought and intellectual history.
+A native of Austria, Professor Biemann specializes in modern Jewish thought and intellectual history.

 Accommodation and Meals